Cape Cod Tornado Leaves Power Outages, Trail Of Damage In Harwich, Yarmouth

 Check: Massachusetts Power Outages

 As many as 50,000 customers lost power Tuesday on the Cape, most of them in Harwich, Chatham and Dennis.
-That was down to about 31,000 Wednesday morning.
-Some neighborhoods might not have electricity for days.
+That was down to about 29,000 Wednesday afternoon.
+Harwich police said they’ve been told by Eversource that powerful will be fully restored by 6 p.m.
+Friday.

+Eversource: Orleans and Brewster should have power restored by 4 pm Thurs, Mashpee/Dennis 8 pm Thurs, Barnstable/Chatham 4pm Fri, Harwich/Yarmouth 6pm Fri.#wbz

 Dennis-Yarmouth High School is being used as an emergency shelter for anyone who needs it.